Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 In general, a microlocal merodromy $A_\eta$ will be expressed in terms of ratios of crossing values, and is only a {\it rational} function.
 Nevertheless, certain choices of $\eta$ within the initial weave $\ww=\ww(\bG)$ yield {\it regular} funtions.
 Indeed, let us consider the following special family of merodromies.
 By Subsection \ref{ssec:naiverelativecyles}, each face $f$ of $\bG$ has an associated naive relative cycle $\eta_f$ in $H_1(L\setminus T,\Lambda\setminus T)$.
 Let $A_f:=A_{\eta_f}$ be the microlocal merodromy of this naive relative cycle.
 Since $\{\partial f\}$ is a basis of $H_1(L)$, it follows from Poincar\'{e} duality that $\{\pi(\eta_f)\}$ is a basis of $H_1(L,\Lambda)$, where $\pi:H_1(L\setminus T,\Lambda\setminus T)\rightarrow H_1(L,\Lambda)$ is the natural projection map.
 By Corollary \ref{cor: merodromies of the same relative cycle only differ by units}, we conclude that different choices of $\eta_f$ only change $A_f$ by a multiple of units.

-\begin{prop} Let $\bG$ be GP-graph and $f\in\bG$ a face.
-Then the microlocal merodromy $A_f:\FM(\La(\bG),T)\lr\C$ is a regular function. \end{prop} \begin{proof} Let us consider the parallel transport along $\xi_i$, whose support is the connected component in a cross-section of $L$ that goes from the $i$th level on the left to the $(n-i)$th level on the right.
-For example, below is such a cross-section picture when $n=4$.
+\begin{prop} Let $f$ be a face in a GP-graph $\bG$.
+Then the microlocal merodromy is a regular function. \end{prop} \begin{proof} Suppose that the face $f\in\bG$ corresponds to the $k$th gap in $\bG$, counting from the bottom.
+Then the associated relative cycle $\eta_f$ can be written as